Cray-HPE/vagrant-ncn-os-test-harness/README.md

 #### Downloading the Latest NCN Images

-To fetch the latest artfiacts by CSM release, simply run `./update_box.sh` from the repo root directory to fetch the latest image.
+To fetch the latest artifacts by CSM release, simply run `./update_box.sh` from the repo root directory to fetch the latest image.

 > ***WARNING*** This will destroy your existing `k8s_ncn` VM.